CLARIAH/burgerLinker/README.md

 # **burgerLinker -** Civil Registries Linking Tool

-**This branch is undergoing active development.
-The instructions in this README might therefore not apply to the latest commits to this branch.**

-**To compile and run the code in this branch:**

-**1. Clone the upgrade branch**

-    git clone -b upgrade-query --single-branch https://github.com/CLARIAH/burgerLinker

-**2. Go to the source directory**

-    cd burgerLinker/

-**3. Compile the code and create a `jar` file**

-    mvn package

-**4. Run BurgerLinker (the jar file is stored in the `target` directory)**

-    java -jar target/burgerlinker-0.8.0-uber.jar --help

-**To make your data suitable for use by this version of BurgerLinker:**

-**1. Obtain a LINKS dataset with person data (eg person_c.csv)**

-**2. Install pyRDF (optionally in a python virtual environment)**

-    pip install pyRDF

-**3. Convert the LINKS dataset and pipe the output to a file**

-To use CIV

-    python assets/csv-to-rdf/csv_to_civ.py person_c.csv > person_c-civ.nt

-or, to use PiCo

-    python assets/csv-to-rdf/csv_to_pico.py person_c.csv > person_c-pico.nt

-**To run BurgerLinker (all processes):**

-When using CIV

-    java -jar target/burgerlinker-0.8.0-uber.jar --model CIV --input person_c-civ.nt --workdir civ/  --max-lev 1 --fixed-lev

-or, when using PiCo base

-    java -jar target/burgerlinker-0.8.0-uber.jar --model PiCo-SDO --input person_c-pico.nt --workdir pico/  --max-lev 1 --fixed-lev

-or, when using PiCo PNV

-    java -jar target/burgerlinker-0.8.0-uber.jar --model PiCo-PNV --input person_c-pico.nt --workdir pico/  --max-lev 1 --fixed-lev

----

 BurgerLinker is a tool for linking civil registry data by matching individuals across life events.
 Matches are made by lexical comparison of person names (using dynamic Levenshtein distance) while also taking into account that of a